About Senior Housing News

-George Yedinak – Founder & Publisher — George is the primary business contact for Senior Housing News (SHN) and it’s parent, Aging Media.
+George is the primary business contact for Senior Housing News (SHN) and its parent company, Aging Media.
 George has been a speaker and moderator on various panels and interviews for senior housing topics in print, on the web and television.
-Mr. Yedinak has extensive expertise and practical experience in banking & financial services, housing, government policy and technology.
-For more detailed background information, visit http://georgeyedinak.com
+Mr. Yedinak has extensive expertise and practical experience in banking and financial services, housing, government policy and technology.
+For more detailed background information, visit http://georgeyedinak.com.

 John Yedinak (Managing Editor)